copper-leaf/thistle/docs/src/orchid/resources/homepage.md

 ## Syntax

-The [sample app](https://github.com/copper-leaf/thistle/tree/master/app) demos a variety of different tags, use-cases, and customizations, but here's a rundown of the basic syntax (which can be [tweaked](#customization) to your needs).
+The [sample apps](https://github.com/copper-leaf/thistle/tree/master/examples) demo a variety of different tags, use-cases, and customizations, but here's a rundown of the basic syntax (which can be [tweaked](#customization) to your needs).

 The following examples all demonstrate usage on Android.